 A pro editor needs a flexible and quick timeline, that will take any file format, can be arranged however the editor wants, will play back video smoothly without many dropped frames, and won’t bog down the editor with difficult-to-use tools or unnecessary steps.

 The VEGAS Edit timeline enables editors to work the way they want.
 The entirely customizable interface can be spread over multiple screens.
 Editors can arrange and rearrange tracks at will and mix and match file formats on the same tracks.
 Simple touches like automatic crossfades on overlapping video make defining transitions almost instant, instead of having to pull the “handles” common in other editing apps – though trim handles are available if you prefer it.
 You can also drag media from folders into the Project Media window or directly to the timeline instead of going through an import process, saving you lots of time.
-Filmora X doesn’t allow you to drag-and drop media from folders into either the media pool or the timeline, forcing you into an import process.
-When you drag media to overlap clips on the timeline, the new clip will overwrite any portion of a previous clip the new clip overlaps instead of creating an automatic crossfade between them.
+In Filmora 12, when you drag media to overlap clips on the timeline, the new clip will overwrite any portion of a previous clip the new clip overlaps instead of creating an automatic crossfade between them.
 You then need to re-trim existing clips to recover the parts overwritten or to create a transition.

 Different editing tasks, like cutting on the timeline, adding effects, adding transitions, and exporting require different sets of tools.
 Customizable window layouts give you different interface configurations highlighting the tools you need for the task at hand.